keziah55/detectorbank-gui/docs/installation.md

 # Installation

+DetectorBank GUI has been tested on Debian, Ubuntu, Mint and Fedora.

 DetectorBank GUI is distributed with an [install](https://github.com/keziah55/detectorbank-gui#installation) script that will install all dependencies and add the app to your application launcher.
 (NB on Debian/Ubuntu systems, this installs PyQt5; on Fedora it install PySide2)